NHS England South West Terms of Reference for the Peninsula Foundation School Committee

 1 representative from University of Exeter Medical School

-Foundation Programme Director F2, T&SD
+Foundation Programme Directors from T&SD

-Foundation Programme Director F1, RCHT
+Foundation Programme Directors from RCHT

-1 representative from Medical Education from each of the 5 trusts
+Minimum of 1 representative from Medical Education from each of the 5 trusts

 1 Lay representative